eure/citrus/README.md

 # citrus

-citrus has some super animations, and custom views for the good design.
+The citrus has some fantastic animations and custom views for a good design.

-You can create a todo-list on citrus simply.
+We can create a todo-list on citrus easily.

-citrus is an example project that uses **AndroidDesignSupportLibrary** too.
+The citrus is an example project that uses AndroidDesignSupportLibrary too.

 ![](https://github.com/eure/citrus/blob/master/docs/gifs/snack.gif)
 ![](https://github.com/eure/citrus/blob/master/docs/gifs/nav.gif)